AlexManoJAM/RISC-V-Devkit-for-ESP32C3/Documents/HowtoUse.md

 This tutorial will guide you through what the extension provides, as well as how to use all the commands that come with it.

  - First, the extension is activated when a command is evoked or when the SDK_Setup folder is chosen as your workspace.
-If active, your side bar (the blue bar on the lower part vscode window) should have the following aspect:
+If active, your side bar (the blue bar on the lower side vscode window) should have the following aspect:
 <img src="https://user-images.githubusercontent.com/35406517/182361006-486d033e-1ead-4963-a822-5521817ca3fe.png" width="300">

  - The side bar contain the following commands: